 Environmental benefits of Renewable Natural Gas

-Our Renewable Natural Gas (RNG)1 program allows us to take waste and put it to work, helping us meet our 30BY30 target to reduce our customers’ GHG emissions 30 per cent by 2030 We’re excited to be working with farmers, landfills, municipalities and other suppliers to make RNG.
+Renewable Natural Gas (RNG)1 allows us to take waste and put it to work, helping us meet our 30BY30 target to reduce our customers’ GHG emissions by 30 per cent by 2030, in support of the CleanBC Roadmap to 2030.
+We’re excited to be working with farmers, landfills, municipalities and other suppliers to make RNG.

 Renewable Natural Gas helps reduce greenhouse gas (GHG) emissions